 You are also exempt from the watering rules up to 30 days after you install new landscaping, or when there are more than two days in a row above 100°.

 📚 Resources to consider

-If you’d like to learn more about low-water landscapes, check out this useful guide.
+If you’d like to learn more about drought-tolerant landscaping, also known as xeriscaping, check out our guide.